Rahul Gandhi looks like Saddam Hussein, says Assam CM Sarma; Cong terms him 'petty troll' | Politics

 - India

-Assam Chief Minister Himanta Biswa Sarma has claimed Congress leader Rahul Gandhi looks like ''Saddam Hussein'', the former Iraqi dictator, and it would have been better had he turned his appearance like Sardar Patel, Jawaharlal Nehru or Mahatma Gandhi.
+Assam Chief Minister Himanta Biswa Sarma has claimed Congress leader Rahul Gandhi is looking like ''Saddam Hussein'', the former Iraqi dictator, drawing a sharp rebuke from the Congress which dubbed the remarks as ''obnoxious and totally unacceptable''.

-Hitting back, senior Congress leader Manish Tewari said the Assm CM was sounding like a ''petty troll''.

-Gandhi has been seen sporting a beard during the ongoing Bharat Jodo Yatra, a mass contact initiative of the Congress.

 During a public rally in Ahmedabad on Tuesday, Sarma said, ''I just saw that his looks have also changed.
 I said in a TV interview a few days back that there is nothing wrong with his new look.
 But if you have to change the looks, at least make it like Sardar Vallabhbhai Patel or even Jawaharlal Nehru will do.
 It is better if it looks like Gandhiji.
 But why is your face turning into Saddam Hussein?''
 This is because the Congress culture is not closer to Indian people.
-Their culture is closer to people who have never understood India, Sarma claimed.
+Their culture is closer to people who have never understood India, he claimed.

+Hitting back, senior Congress leader Manish Tewari said the Assam chief minister was sounding like a ''petty troll''.

+Congress general secretary in-charge communications Jairam Ramesh said in a tweet, ''It is truly pathetic that several TV channels did debates today on Assam CM's obnoxious and totally unacceptable comments on Rahul Gandhi's beard.
+This trivializes the Bharat Jodo Yatra.'' ''These channels must do some serious self-introspection on what they have reduced themselves to,'' Ramesh said.

+Gandhi has been seen sporting a beard during the ongoing Bharat Jodo Yatra, a mass contact initiative of the Congress.

-He further claimed that Gandhi (during the Bharat Jodo Yatra) preferred not to visit states like Himachal Pradesh, where elections were held recently, and poll-bound Gujarat, and was instead focusing on states where there were no polls because he knew that he will be defeated wherever he visits.
+Assam Chief Minister Sarma further claimed that Gandhi, during the Bharat Jodo Yatra, preferred not to visit states like Himachal Pradesh, where elections were held recently, and poll-bound Gujarat, and was instead focusing on states where there were no polls because he knew that he will be defeated wherever he visits.

 At a press conference in Ahmedabad on Wednesday, Congress leader Manish Tewari said, ''I would not even like to dignify this diatribe with my reaction.
 I think it is very important that we maintain the decorum of language in public and maintain some propriety.
 The CM of Assam unfortunately sounds like a petty troll when he articulates sentences of this type.''
 Elections for the 182-member Gujarat Assembly will be held on December 1 and 5 and the counting of votes will be taken up on December 8.